Cronista/wordle_vba/README.md

 Some of the .txt files are sketches and models I used.
 The main files are:
   "lista_palavras.xlsx".
-The final word list after processing "nomes-registados-2017.csv".
+The final word list after processing.
+  "nomes-registados-2017.csv".
 List used to remove names from the main list using power query.
   "ref".
 References.
   "OBJ".
 A crude roadmap and objectives list.
 The "ç" is completed and " * " is not implemented.